 The Luthier Series guitars are magnificent, hand-made masterpieces of the art of classical guitar making.
 Special care has been given to the thickness of each guitar’s back, in order to achieve that perfect blend of lightness and resonance.

-‘Lightness’ is a key theme which Cordoba’s designers and Master Builders.
+‘Lightness’ is a key theme for Cordoba’s designers and Master Builders.
 They rightly see the nylon guitar is entirely distinct from steel string acoustics, and understand that the lightweight and correspondingly light touch and tone is part of a great classical of flamenco instrument.
 “Build like a kite that’s meant to fly” is a beautiful phrase from one of Cordoba’s head Luthiers and we know exactly what he means!
 This attitude means you’ll be in great hands when you select a Cordoba guitar: the dedication, passion and understanding is built in.

 Modernity